Namrathaaaaaa/AWS-ZeroTo100/day-1&2/readme.md

-# What is cloud and history:
-Before the past 20 years there is no cloud platforms, so whenever we required to deploy the application, we have to buy the servers physically from different regions of the world and have to configure its network and deploy the application in to those servers.
-After deploying suppose we require only 1gb of ram for maintaining, we don't have an option to buy only 1gb ram servers.
-We have to buy 100gb of ram servers.
-From this the major drawback is there is lot of waste of ram usage and more cost to maintenance servers physically and it is difficult overall to maintain physical servers.
-So, to encounter this problem AWS come forward and introduced its cloud services by giving only required amount of servers to the users and paying for only whatever they have used.

-# Public vs Private cloud :
-Private cloud is simply buying servers physically and deploying our applications without the help of any cloud providers.
-On the other hand Public cloud is the cloud where we can buy servers from the cloud providers.

-# Why Public cloud is better than private?
-1. Less cost compare to private cloud.
-2. Public cloud cuts down the major headache to their users such as maintaining servers and checking connections and giving network configurations as everything will be taken by cloud providers only.

-# Why AWS is better than others?
-1. AWS is the first cloud provider in the industry, it has first come advantage.
-2. AWS have the majority of the market share and also they have more services.
-So, many companies are preferring AWS over other cloud providers.

-# AWS IAM – Identity and Access Management 🔐
+# ☁️ Introduction to Cloud Computing and AWS IAM 🔐

-This README provides a brief overview of **AWS IAM**, focusing on the core components: **Users**, **Policies**, **Groups**, and **Roles**.
+## 🕰️ What Is Cloud & A Brief History

+Before the rise of cloud computing (over 20 years ago), deploying an application required buying **physical servers** located in various regions.
+This process included:

+- Purchasing expensive hardware
+- Manually configuring networking
+- Handling maintenance and scaling issues

+💡 **Problem:** Suppose your app needed only 1 GB RAM — you'd still have to buy a server with 100 GB RAM, leading to **wasted resources** and **high maintenance costs**.

+To solve this, **AWS (Amazon Web Services)** introduced cloud computing by offering:
+- On-demand infrastructure
+- Pay-as-you-go pricing
+- Fully managed services

+This innovation eliminated the need for physical server ownership and made deployment easier, faster, and cost-effective.

 ---

-## 📌 What is AWS IAM?

-**AWS IAM (Identity and Access Management)** is a web service that helps you securely control access to AWS services and resources.
-IAM allows you to manage:

-- **Who** can access your AWS environment
-- **What** actions they can perform
-- **Which** resources they can interact with
+## 🆚 Public Cloud vs Private Cloud

+### 🔒 Private Cloud
+- Infrastructure is **owned and managed** by an organization.
+- Servers are **physically maintained** on-premises.
+- Full control, but higher costs and more complexity.

+### ☁️ Public Cloud
+- Infrastructure is **owned by a cloud provider** (like AWS, Azure, GCP).
+- Users rent servers and services on demand.
+- **Highly scalable**, cost-effective, and easy to manage.

 ---

+## 💡 Why Public Cloud Is Better

+1. ✅ **Lower Cost** – No need to purchase and maintain hardware.
+2. ✅ **Less Overhead** – Cloud providers handle infrastructure, networking, backups, and security.
+3. ✅ **Faster Time to Deploy** – Scale up/down in minutes.

+---

+## 🏆 Why AWS Is the Leading Cloud Provider

+1. **First Mover Advantage** – AWS was the first major cloud provider.
+2. **Market Leadership** – AWS has the largest share in the cloud market.
+3. **Rich Ecosystem** – Offers 200+ services across compute, storage, AI, security, DevOps, and more.
+4. **Global Reach** – Data centers in multiple regions and availability zones.

+---

+# 🔐 AWS IAM – Identity and Access Management

+## 📌 What Is AWS IAM?

+**AWS IAM** is a secure web service that helps manage **who can access** AWS resources and **what actions** they can perform.

+IAM allows fine-grained access control to ensure:
+- 🔑 Only authorized users can access resources
+- 📋 Permissions are granted using policies
+- 🎯 Resources are protected with least privilege access

+---

 ## 👤 IAM Users

-- An **IAM User** represents a single person or application.
+- Represents a **person or application** with permanent credentials.
-- Each user has a unique name within the AWS account.
+- Each user is created under your AWS account.
-- Users can be assigned:
-  - **Programmatic access** (via Access Key ID & Secret Access Key)
+- Access types:
-  - **Console access** (username + password for AWS Management Console)
+  - **Console access** (username + password)
+  - **Programmatic access** (access key + secret key)

-> 🧠 Think of an IAM user like a login identity for a person or script.
+> 🧠 Think of IAM users like individual login identities for people or apps.

 ---

 ## 👥 IAM Groups

-- An **IAM Group** is a collection of IAM users.
+- A **collection of IAM users**.
-- Groups let you apply **policies** to multiple users at once.
+- You can attach policies to groups to apply permissions to all members.
-- Common examples:
+- Common groups:
   - `Admins`, `Developers`, `ReadOnlyUsers`

-> 🧠 Groups are for managing permissions at scale — users inherit the group’s policies.
+> 🧠 Use groups to **manage permissions at scale**.

 ---

 ## 📜 IAM Policies

-- A **policy** is a JSON document that defines **what actions** are allowed or denied.
+- Policies define **what actions are allowed or denied** on AWS resources.
+- Written in **JSON format**.
-- Policies are attached to:
+- Can be attached to:
   - **Users**
   - **Groups**
   - **Roles**

-- Two types of policies:
+### Types of Policies
-  - **AWS Managed Policies** – Predefined by AWS
+- ✅ **AWS Managed Policies** – Predefined and maintained by AWS.
-  - **Customer Managed Policies** – Created by you
+- ✍️ **Customer Managed Policies** – Custom-created for specific needs.

-Example of a simple policy:
+### 📦 Example Policy
 ```json
 {
   "Version": "2012-10-17",